Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/a-b-testing.md

 To follow along with this tutorial, you will need access to an Unleash Instance which will be used to create and manage feature flags.
 Head over to our [Quick Start documentation](/quickstart) for options, including running locally, or using an [Unleash SaaS instance](https://www.getunleash.io/pricing?).
 >>>>>>> 7db166905 (update official getting started intro)

-With Unleash set up, you can use your application to talk to Unleash through one of our SDKs.
+With Unleash set up, you can use your application to talk to Unleash through one of our [SDKs](/reference/sdks).

-To do A/B testing, we will need to create the feature flag that will implement the rollout strategy.
-After that, we will explore what strategies are and how they are configured in Unleash.
+To do A/B testing, we'll create a feature flag to implement the rollout strategy.
+After that, we'll explore what strategies are and how they are configured in Unleash.

-In the projects view, the Unleash platform shows a list of feature flags that you’ve generated.
-Click on the ‘New Feature Flag' button to create a new feature flag.
+In the Unleash Admin UI, open a project and click **New feature flag**.

 ![Create a new feature flag in Unleash.](/img/react-tutorial-create-new-flag.png)

 Next, you will create a feature flag on the platform and turn it on for your app.

-Flags can be used with different purposes and we consider experimentation important enough to have its own flag type.
-Experimentation flags have a lifetime expectancy suited to let you run an experiment and gather enough data to know whether it was a success or not.
-Learn more about [feature flag types](/reference/feature-toggles#feature-flag-types) in our documentation.
+Feature flags can be used for different purposes and we consider experimentation important enough to have its own flag type.
+Experimentation flags have a lifetime expectancy suited for running an experiment and gathering enough data to know whether the experiment was a success or not.

-The feature flag we are creating is considered an ‘Experimentation’ flag type.
-The project will be ‘Default’ or the named project in which you are working in for the purpose of this tutorial.
-As the number of feature flags grows, you can organize them in your projects.
+The feature flag we are creating is considered an Experiment flag type.

 Read our docs on [Projects](/reference/projects) to learn more about how to configure and manage them for your team/organization.
 A description of the flag can help properly identify its specific purposes.
 However, this field is optional.